Western Stars: Film

 It was announced on July 23, 2019, that Springsteen would world premiere his co-directed film, Western Stars, at the 2019 Toronto International Film Festival.
 The film marks the first directing credit for Springsteen and was co-directed by his longtime collaborator Thom Zimny.
 The film features Springsteen and his backing band and orchestra performing the music from the album to a live audience.
 The live performances were filmed during two nights in April 2019 in a historic barn on the artist's property, the outdoor sequences were filmed at Joshua Tree National Park.

 Cameron Bailey, artistic director of the festival, said of the film, "We have Bruce Springsteen's directorial debut at the festival, I think he's got a big future ahead of him.
 It's largely performance, but there is a framing to it.
 It's very filmic, which is what attracted me.
 The album and the film are both about this fading Western movie B-level star who's looking back on his life and the decisions he's made.
 That narrative and that character shape all the songs.
 In between the songs, you've got Bruce really talking about this character he invented, the story he wrote for the character, and how it reflects back on his own life as he ages and other kind of narratives he's had in his previous albums."

 Warner Bros.
 Pictures released the film on October 25, 2019.
 The companion soundtrack for the movie, titled Western Stars – Songs from the Film, was released on the same day by Columbia Records.

 Charts

+Twilight Hours outtakes

+On June 27, 2025 Springsteen released the 83-track boxset Tracks II: The Lost Albums.
+Twelve songs that were left off of Western Stars are featured on an album in the box set titled Twilight Hours.
+“At one time it was either a double record [with Western Stars] or they were part of the same record.
+I love Burt Bacharach and I love those kinds of songs and those kinds of songwriters.
+I took a swing at it because the chordal structures and everything are much more complicated, which was fun for me to pull off.
+All this stuff could have come right off of those Sixties albums” Springsteen said.
+On June 12, 2025, Springsteen released the song "Sunday Love" as a promotional single.
+The song "I'll Stand By You" was previously featured on the 2019 soundtrack for the movie Blinded by the Light and was released as a promotional single with a music video.